zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 It is convenient to normalize the graph by the total amount of power scattered by the droplet.
 This makes it easy to see that, while around 50% of the scattered power is concentrated in the forward direction, the remaining 50% is channeled elsewhere.

 Asymmetry of the angular distribution of the scattered light can be characterized in several different ways.
-For instance, we could take the intensity of light scattered in the forward direction
+For instance, we could take the intensity of light scattered in the forward direction and divide it by the intensity in the backward direction.

-{{< figure src="/img/water_intensity.svg" caption="*Figure N: Logarithmic plot of the intensity of light scattered by a water droplet in the forward direction.
-The horizontal axis represents the size parameter of the particle.*" >}}

-and divide it by the intensity in the backward direction.

 {{< figure src="/img/water_intensity_ratio.svg" caption="*Figure N: Logarithmic plot of the ratio of the intensities of light scattered by a water droplet in the forward versus the backward direction.
 The horizontal axis represents the size parameter of the particle.*" >}}